isabella232/program-executor-js/README.md

 ```

 # Job library
 Job Library is a javascript object containing jobs identified by the job name.
-Program executor instatiates and executes jobs from the library while working on a program.
+Program executor instantiates and executes jobs from the library while working on a program.

 ## Anatomy
 ```javascript